You can use verry simple method with httpasswd:

 When saved, navigating to the directory will cause Apache to verify whether the user has already provided valid credentials.
 If so, the user is granted access to the directory.

-Using Apache's native .htpasswd
+Using Apache's native .htpasswd capabilities, you can

 password-protect a directory in mere minutes.
 However, maintaining user